-15%: one hour exam, Mon., Oct.
-5 15%: one hour exam, Wed., Oct.
-21 15%: one hour exam, Wed., Nov.
-11
+15%: one hour exam, Wed., Jan.
+27 (Open book, open notes), 15%: one hour exam, Wed., Feb.
+24 (Open book, open notes).

-15% Homework assignments.
+20% Homework assignments.
 Homework is assigned during each class and should probably be kept in a loose leaf binder.
 Your homework will be turned in ONLY at the end of each chapter.
 Homework is graded for completion, not correctness.
 NO LATE HOMEWORK ACCEPTED.
 EVER!
 Do not turn in your entire homework notebook.
 You may miss one homework assignment and still receive full credit.
+Due to past violations, picture IDs will be checked periodically.

-15% Final Exam: mandatory, comprehensive, given on Wed., Dec.
-9, 6:15-8:15 PM.
-There will be no makeups or early exams.
+15% Final Exam: mandatory, comprehensive, given on Wednesday, March 23, 6:15-8:15 PM (Open book, open notes).
+There will be no make-ups or early exams.
 The final exam score will be used to replace lowest of the earlier exams, if and only if final exam is higher.